cshum/imagor/README.md

     - Float between 0-1 represents percentage e.g. `0.5` for center
   - `alpha` - transparency level, 0 (fully opaque) to 100 (fully transparent)
   - `blend_mode` - compositing blend mode, defaults to `normal`.
 Supported modes: `normal`, `multiply`, `screen`, `overlay`, `darken`, `lighten`, `color-dodge`, `color-burn`, `hard-light`, `soft-light`, `difference`, `exclusion`, `add`, `mask`, `mask-out`
-- `label(text, x, y, size, color[, alpha[, font]])` adds a text label to the image.
-It can be positioned inside the image with the alignment specified, color and transparency support:
-  - `text` text label, also support url encoded text.
-  - `x` horizontal position that the text label will be in:
-    - Positive number indicate position from the left, negative number from the right.
-    - Number followed by a `p` e.g. 20p means calculating the value from the image width as percentage
-    - `left`,`right`,`center` align left, right or centered respectively
-  - `y` vertical position that the text label will be in:
-    - Positive number indicate position from the top, negative number from the bottom.
-    - Number followed by a `p` e.g. 20p means calculating the value from the image height as percentage
-    - `top`,`bottom`,`center` vertical align top, bottom or centered respectively
-  - `size` - text label font size
-  - `color` - color name or hexadecimal rgb expression without the “#” character
-  - `alpha` - text label transparency, a number between 0 (fully opaque) and 100 (fully transparent).
-  - `font` - text label font type
 - `max_bytes(amount)` automatically degrades the quality of the image until the image is under the specified `amount` of bytes
 - `max_frames(n)` limit maximum number of animation frames `n` to be loaded
 - `no_upscale()` prevents the image from being upscaled beyond its original dimensions